kikefdezl/interaccion/README.md

 $ cd bagfiles
 $ rosbag record -a
 ```
-Then do fill in all the actions in emocion_nodo, pos_usuario_nodo, inf_personal_nodo.
+Then fill in all the actions in emocion_nodo, pos_usuario_nodo, inf_personal_nodo.
 Once done, press Ctrl+C in the rosbag terminal.
-It should generate the bag file.
+It should stop recording and generate the bag file.
-Tu rerun it:
+Tu run it:
 ```
 $rosbag play "bagfile".bag
 ```
-To rerun it at a quicker speed:
+To run it at a quicker speed:
 ```
 $rosbag play "bagfile".bag -r 20
 ```